The idol of a nation

 Silver in Sochi

-The Austrian’s bid for Olympic gold at Sochi 2014 got off to a disappointing start when he came in fourth in the giant slalom, an event won by the USA’s Ted Ligety, one of his fiercest rivals.
+The Austrian’s bid for Olympic gold at Sochi 2014 got off to a disappointing start when he came home fourth in the giant slalom, an event won by the USA’s Ted Ligety, one of his fiercest rivals.
 Another opportunity to top the podium came Hirscher’s way in the slalom on the final day of competition.
 His chance looked to have gone when he placed ninth on the opening run, 1.28 seconds behind leader Matt.

-Seemingly out of contention, Hirscher found a new gear on the second run, negotiating an extremely difficult course to post the best time and claim the silver, just 0.28 seconds behind his fellow Austrian.
+Seemingly out of contention, Hirscher found a new gear on the second run, negotiating an extremely challenging course to post the best time and claim the silver, just 0.28 seconds behind his fellow Austrian.

 “Thank goodness that the course was so tricky during the second run, because otherwise I wouldn’t have been able to come back,” he said afterwards.
 Remarking on the strenuous test faced by the skiers, he added: “We’re looking for an Olympic champion, not a school champion.”